 Lariam (Mefloquine) Side Effects

-Coleman Legal LLP has been assisting individuals affected by the anti-malarial drug Mefloquine (Lariam) during their military careers.
+Coleman Legal LLP has assisted individuals affected by the Mefloquine (Lariam) anti-malarial drug during their military careers.
 Coleman Legal LLP has worked closely with soldiers and veterans, pursuing cases on their behalf against the Defence Forces Department of Defence and has many active cases before the courts.

 Table of Contents